 PS: This post contains some information that you may want to come back to later on.
-Click the link below to read the updated Instagram limits.
+Click the link below to read the updated following, liking, commenting and liking Instagram limits.

-Scott Kleinberg a lifestyle reporter for the Chicago Tribune tested the Instagram API in 2013 and found that you could follow and unfollow up to 160 People per hour, that was in the month of March (Outdated, pls see update).
+Scott Kleinberg, a lifestyle reporter for the Chicago Tribune tested the Instagram API in 2013 and found that you could follow and unfollow up to 160 People per hour, which was in the month of March (Outdated, pls see update).

 In a rather conflicting report, Peter Trappaso, a writer and social media Consultant in January of the same year stated that you can follow about 50 People on Instagram roughly every 5 minutes.